Hacking on Cockpit

 Working on your local machine: Web server

-To test changes to the login page or any other resources, you can bind-mount the build tree’s dist/static/ directory over the system one:
+To test changes to the login page, you can bind-mount the build tree’s dist/static/ directory over the system one:

 sudo mount -o bind dist/static/ /usr/share/cockpit/static/